-I initially came across Gregory Crewdson when flicking through an American photography magazine.
-One of his famous tableaux images (link) was featured as part of an advertisement from a well-known print manufacturer.
+I initially came across Gregory Crewdson while flicking through an American photography magazine.
+One of his famous tableaux images (link) was featured as part of an advertisement for a well-known print manufacturer.
 I remember looking into him at that time and noticing that, like Jeff Wall, whose pictures I had seen before, Crewdson primarily works with carefully staged scenarios.
 Unlike Wall’s, Crewdson’s images have a distinct quality that make them immediately obvious as to being staged (see this, for example), but at the same time intriguing enough for one to stop and ask why has this been set up and what is the photographer trying to tell me.

-I decided to look at Crewdson images again for this part of the course because for one of the exercises as well as for assignment 2, I was going to rely heavily in props and made up situations, and I wanted to try to understand how these images work at a general level, without any pretensions as to being able to produce anything near that quality, at least for the time being.
+I decided to look at Crewdson images again for this part of the course for one of the exercises as well as for assignment 2.
+I was going to rely heavily in props and made up situations, and I wanted to try to understand how these images work at a general level, without any pretensions as to being able to produce anything near that quality, at least for the time being.

 The image referenced in the first paragraph is part of Crewdson’s series “Beneath the Roses” and this was my starting point.
 The book covering this (1) is generously sized but does not do justice to some of the images, which are printed to very large formats (about 1.5 by 2.2 meters).
-Crewdson’s subjects can sometimes occupy a very small part within the frame, and looking at the original size print would have helped to look at the details of this.
+Crewdson’s subjects can sometimes occupy a very small part within the frame, and looking at the original size print would have helped to look at the details.
 Many of the images share common visual elements, and in some cases I found that there were pictures that were too similar and I started to question whether it was necessary to include all these images in the book.
 I presume not all these pictures are shown together in a show, so it may just be a case of the photographer trying to give us the full set of images produced for the series, like a full body of work, rather than a condensed, curated view.

-In “Beneath the Roses”, Crewdson presents us with dark, eerie view of suburban life.
-The images were mostly taken at night or during the twilights.
-Artificial light plays and important role in the images, in some cases being the only source of light – some of the images were taken inside a soundstage – but even in the outdoor pictures artificial light is used to emphasise the location of the subject (see this, for example, where the car at the junction is illuminated from the inside).
+In “Beneath the Roses”, Crewdson presents us with a dark, eerie view of suburban life.
+The images were mostly taken at night or during twilight.
+Artificial light plays an important role in the images, in some cases being the only source of light – some of the images were taken inside a soundstage – but even in the outdoor pictures artificial light is used to emphasise the location of the subject (see this, for example, where the car at the junction is illuminated from the inside).
 I also like how Crewdson mixes light sources, with many pictures having a mix of both warm and cold light that emphasizes the vivacity of the images.
 Most of the indoor images are contrasty but have a slight HDR quality to them, probably created by the lighting effects employed during production.
 This emphasizes the sense of staging that I mentioned in the first paragraph.

 Crewdson’s subjects are rarely doing something in the pictures.
-Most of the time they are static, motionless – standing or sitting – or just walking, seemingly aimlessly.
+Most of the time they are static, motionless – standing or sitting – or just walking, seemingly without purpose.
 There is almost no interaction between subjects in the frame and this also adds to the oddness of the images.
 Some of them look like taken from a dream, like the image of a man digging out suitcases and moving boxes in the middle of the forest (link).
 In others, the action of people make no sense, like in the image of a lady, who has presumably just got off a taxi and is standing in the middle of the road barefoot, pensive, with people remaining in the taxi looking to the front, away from her, oblivious to the fact that she left the taxi door open (link).
-I looks like rather than showing the decisive moment, Crewdson images are taken moments before or after that, capturing instead an odd moment.
+It feels like, rather than showing the decisive moment, Crewdson images are taken moments before or after that, capturing instead an odd moment.
 All in all, the people in these images look lonely and the overall impression one gets from the images is that of sadness and self-absorption.

 (1) Crewdson, G., 2008.
 Beneath the Roses.
 1st ed.
 New York: Abrams.